Diapers at the Doctor

 Preparing for future academic success

 Diapers are essential care items, reducing the incidence of infection, rashes, and other poor health outcomes for babies.
 They are also required for access to many early educational programs.
-Despite this, diapers remain highly inaccesible: the poorest families spend 14% of their income on infant diapers and spend twice as much as those who can by diapers in bulk.
-Even then, diapers are not covered by programs such as SNAP (Supplemental Nutriton Assistance Program) or WIC (Women, INfants, and Children), creating alarming disparities in access.
+Despite this, diapers remain highly inaccessible: the poorest families spend 14% of their income on infant diapers and spend twice as much as those who can by diapers in bulk.
+Even then, diapers are not covered by programs such as SNAP (Supplemental Nutriton Assistance Program) or WIC (Women, Infants, and Children), creating alarming disparities in access.

 Impact summary

 Launched in 2020 by Drs.
 Janine Bruce and Baraka Floyd, Diapers at the Doctor partners with the Gardner Packard Health Center and Help a Mother Out to provide free diapers to patients of diaper-wearing age at Garnder and nearby community clinics.
+Since the program launch, Diapers at the Doctor has had:

 Our work